onboarding-buddy/getting-started/dotnet/README.md

 ## 1 Create an OnboardingBuddy account

 If you have not already, navigate to the Onboarding Buddy website at https://www.onboardingbuddy.co.
-Proceed to register and create an account
+Proceed to register and create an account.

 ## 2 Get you API credentials

-Navigate to you application making not of the following:
+Navigate to you application making note of the following:

 ```
-APP_KEY
+APP_KEY (Application Key)
-API_KEY
+API_KEY (Api Key)
-API_SECRET
+API_SECRET (Api Secret)
 ```

 ## 3 Save credentials to environment variables